Economic relief talks between White House, Pelosi suddenly resume as House Democrats make new offer

 The two have negotiated extensively this year on economic relief bills.
 They initially found success but have been at odds in recent months, and talks have repeatedly broken down.
-They are running out of time to reach an agreement before the November elections, but their planned talks this week appear to be their most extensive engagement in more than a month.
+They are running out of time to reach an agreement before the November election, but their planned talks this week appear to be their most extensive engagement in more than a month.

 Democrats described their new offer as an updated version of the $3.4 trillion Heroes Act the House passed in May, which the White House and Senate Republicans dismissed as far too costly.
 Senate Republicans and Mnuchin have also said $2.2 trillion is too much to spend, but Mnuchin has said he is open to negotiations.
-It was not immediately clear if the talks would bear fruit or whether Democratic leaders would use the bill to provide political cover for moderate House Democrats, who have grown increasingly anxious over Congress’s recent inaction on pandemic relief legislation.
+It was not immediately clear whether the talks would bear fruit or whether Democratic leaders would use the bill to provide political cover for moderate House Democrats, who have grown increasingly anxious over Congress’s recent inaction on pandemic relief legislation.

 As the pandemic worsened earlier this year and many businesses shut down, Congress passed four bipartisan bills in March and April that pumped close to $3 trillion into the economy.
 But they have not passed an economic relief law since then.
 Talks involving Mnuchin and Pelosi collapsed in early August and, before now, had shown little sign of reviving.